Keanu Reeves Dishes On His Hilarious '80s Coke Commercial Experience

 Keanu Reeves is proud of his roots

 Reeves may be one of the most recognizable actors in the world, but his actions show time and again that he knows where he came from.
 His "The Matrix" costar, Carrie-Anne Moss, described Reeves in a cover story with Esquire as someone with a rare work ethic.
 "He trains harder, works harder, cares more, always asks more and more questions to understand the depth of what we're doing," she says.
-After listening to him talk about a Coca-Cola commercial he starred in 36 years ago as an almost life-changing experience, there is perhaps no more apt way to describe him.
+After listening to him talk about a Coca-Cola commercial he starred in more than four decades ago as an almost life-changing experience, there is perhaps no more apt way to describe him.